unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 description at the physical level can vary broadly, depending on the quantum computing platform that is used, as well as the computing architecture.

-For example, superconducting-circuit-based quantum computers are more prone to cross-talk noise, while ion-based quantum computers need to counteract inhomogeneous broadening noise.
+For example, superconducting-circuit-based quantum computers have chips that are prone to cross-talk noise, while qubits encoded in trapped ions need to be shuttled with electromagnetic pulses, and solid-state artificial atoms, including quantum dots, are heavily affected by inhomogeneous broadening :cite:`Buluta_2011_RPP`.

-More in general, quantum computing devices can be studied in the framework of open quantum systems :cite:`Carmichael_1999_Springer,Carmichael_2007_Springer, Gardiner_2004_Springer,Breuer_2007_Oxford`, that is, systems that exchange energy and information with the surrounding environment.
+More in general, quantum computing devices can be studied in the framework of open quantum systems :cite:`Carmichael_1999_Springer,Carmichael_2007_Springer,Gardiner_2004_Springer,Breuer_2007_Oxford`, that is, systems that exchange energy and information with the surrounding environment.

-When this exchange is controlled, it is actually fundamental, to extract information and process it.
-When this is not controlled, noise kicks in, thus introducing errors that are disruptive for the fidelity of the protocols.
+The qubit-environment exchange can be controlled, and this feature is actually fundamental to extract information and process it.
+When this interaction is not controlled, and at the fundamental level it cannot be completely suppressed, noise eventually kicks in, thus introducing errors that are disruptive for the *fidelity* of the information-processing protocols.

 .. _guide_qem_what: